oracle/odpi/doc/src/private_structs/dpiObjectAttr.rst

     Specifies the length of the :member:`dpiObjectAttr.name` member, in bytes.

-.. member:: uint16_t dpiObjectAttr.oracleTypeCode
+.. member:: dpiDataTypeInfo dpiObjectAttr.typeInfo

-    Specifies the Oracle type code of the data stored in the attribute.
-This is stored in addition to the :member:`~dpiObjectAttr.oracleType` member so that meaningful error messages can be returned when the data type is not supported by ODPI-C.
+    Specifies the type of data stored in the attribute.
+This is a structure of type :ref:`dpiDataTypeInfo<dpiDataTypeInfo>`.

-.. member:: const dpiOracleType \*dpiObjectAttr.oracleType

-    Specifies a pointer to the :ref:`dpiOracleType<dpiOracleType>` structure which identifies the type of data stored in the attribute.
-This value will be NULL if the data type is not supported by ODPI-C. The value in the member :member:`~dpiObjectAttr.oracleTypeCode` will be used to generate an error message when an attempt is made to get the attribute's value.

-.. member:: dpiObjectType \*dpiObjectAttr.type

-    Specifies a pointer to the :ref:`dpiObjectType<dpiObjectType>` structure which identifies the type of object stored in the attribute, if the attribute refers to an object.
-In all other cases this value is NULL.